This information is about Attention Deficit Hyperactivity Disorder in adults.

 What is Attention Deficit Hyperactivity Disorder (ADHD)?

-ADHD is a pattern of problems which is usually picked up in childhood.
-Parents and teachers notice that a child:
+It is a pattern of behaviours which usually appear in childhood.
+Parents and teachers notice that a child is:

-- gets distracted all the time, cannot stick to doing something for any length of time
+- distracted, cannot stick to anything for any length of time.

-- is impulsive, and does things on the spur of the moment without thinking
+- impulsive, does things on the spur of the moment or without thinking.

 What happens as time goes on?

-If you have these difficulties as s child or teenager, you would usually see either a Child and Adolescent Mental Health Service (CAMHS) or a Paediatric Service.
+If you have these difficulties as a child or teenager, you would usually see either a Child and Adolescent Mental Health Service (CAMHS) or a Paediatric Service.